 Advice should be sought from a doctor at home prior to your Zanzibar holiday, but vaccinations for typhoid, tetanus, diphteria, polio, meningitis and hepatitis A are usually recommended.
 The Tanzanian government requires proof of yellow fever vaccination upon arrival if you are traveling from a country with a risk of yellow fever (this does not include the US – see the complete list: countries with a risk of the yellow fever virus (YFV) transmission.)
 Malaria is not common in Zanzibar, however it is possible.
 For this reason it is best to cover up after sunset, and use mosquito repellent on exposed all skin.
 Drinking water should be boiled and filtered or bought in sealed bottles.
 Please note the medical facilities in Zanzibar are limited.
 Complete information about required/suggested vaccinations is available HERE.

+Please bear in mind that Zanzibar is a highly religious country and almost 95% of its inhabitants are Muslims.
 Women, in particular, should dress modestly, with shoulders and knees covered.
-Bikinis and minis are fine for the beach, but Zanzibaris appreciate modest dressing in the villages and towns.
+Bikinis and minis are fine at hotels’ and resorts’ premises, but Zanzibaris appreciate modest dressing in the villages and towns.
 Likewise, men should not go shirtless and should dress conservatively.
+Nudity on the beach is not acceptable.

 Local taxis are available upon landing at the airport.